MerelyServices/Merely-Framework/README.md

  - give merely the token with
    - `export MerelyBeta="TOKEN"` on linux
    - `setx MerelyBeta "TOKEN"` on windows
-   - *it's recommended you create a .bat or .sh file which assigns these variables *
+   - *it's recommended you create a .bat or .sh file which assigns these variables whenever you start the bot*
  - run it with `python3 merelybot.py`

 after the first run, you can enable commands by editing the file at merely_data/config.ini in order to enable modules. simply switch the value of each module you want from `False` to `True`, note that the meme module has external dependencies and will not work in a local environment yet.